 Line 7.
 If shareholder was an Indiana nonresident individual on Jan.
-1, 2021, and worked in Indiana as of Jan.
-1, 2021, then enter the individual's 2-digit county of employment in this box.
-You may get the 2-digit code number from Departmental Notice #1.
+1, 2022, and worked in Indiana as of Jan.
+1, 2022, then enter the individual's 2-digit county of employment in this box.
+You may get the 2-digit code number from Departmental Notice #1, located at www.in.gov/dor/files/reference/dn01.pdf.